ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 - Prevent one group from communicating with two other groups;
 - ...and so on.

 Make a list of all the policies you'll want to implement.
-As you plan your information barrier policies, keep the following points in mind:
+As you plan your policies, keep the following points in mind:

 - Information barrier policies do not apply to email communications or to file sharing through SharePoint Online or OneDrive.